ResearchObject/bagit-ro/README.md

-# Example of Research Object as a BagIt container
+# BagIt Research Object example

 [BagIt](https://tools.ietf.org/html/draft-kunze-bagit-11) is an Internet Draft that specifies a file system structure for transferring and archiving a